DanWahlin/TailwindTraders-M365/Teams/README.md

 ### `npm start`

 ## Deploy to Teams
-Start debugging the project by hitting the `F5` key or click the debug icon in Visual Studio Code and click the `Start Debugging` green arrow button.
+Start debugging the project by hitting the `F5` key or click the debug icon in Visual Studio Code and click the `Start Debugging` green arrow button.'

+## Generate Teams App Package

+Run `npm run build:zip`.
+Package will be added to the `package` folder.